← Back to Blog

 • T-Mobile Scam Shield: Free basic tier available to all T-Mobile customers.
 Automatically labels scam-likely calls and blocks numbers on T-Mobile's known scam list.
 Premium tier ($4/mo) adds scam block (auto-reject listed scammers) and caller ID.
 Works at the network level — no app download required for basic protection.

 • Verizon Call Filter: Basic call filtering is included free.
 The $3.99/mo premium tier adds spam lookup and caller ID.
-Works via network-level filtering before the call reaches your device.
+Works via network-level filtering before the call reaches the device.

 Carrier tools are useful because they work at the network level — the call may be blocked before it generates a ring event.
 However, they rely on carrier-maintained databases that are updated with some latency.
 Fresh spoofed numbers, neighborhood spoofing (where the caller ID matches a local prefix), and newly launched robocall campaigns frequently slip through for days or weeks before enough complaints accumulate to trigger carrier-level blocking.